Addiction2Code/feature-request-application/README.md

 Navigate to the `static` folder and type `bower install`.

 Go back up a directory and run the following to create the database.
+Note that the following command will preload the local (default SQLite3) database with some entries, it will also overwrite entries from any previous uses.

 `python db_create.py`